joaojalssilva/sync/README.md

 * **Command-Line Arguments:** The paths to the source and replica folders, the synchronization interval, and the log file path are configured using command-line arguments.
 * **Standard Library Usage:** The script primarily relies on built-in Python modules, avoiding external libraries for core folder synchronization logic.

-## Prerequisites

-* Python 3.x installed on your system.

 ## Usage

 1.  **Save the script:** Save the provided Python code.